SeriousOldMan/Simulator-Controller/Docs/Session Database.md

   2. If the "Session Database" tool has been [started by the "Race Settings" tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#tab-session), you can transfer the current tyre pressure and compound information to the *Race Settings* by pressing the "Load" button.
   3. You can configure using the settings in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#settings) the session types, from which tyre pressure data will be collected and stored into the database by the Race Engineer.
 Default is to collect tyre pressure data during practice and race sessions.

 If this information is provided by the simulator API information about typical tyre wear for each wheel in the currently selected conditions and using the currently selected tyre compound may be displayed in the lower part.
 The number of laps per tyre will be available as well depending on the the [setting "Pitstop: Minimum tyre tread depth"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Settings) in the "Session Database".
+By the way, here also applies that only the tyre wear of this driver are shown, if you choose a specific driver in the "Driver" menu.

 ##### Browsing and editing Tyre Pressures